autocontracts/lightstreams/white-paper.md

 This white paper outlines plans by Autonomous Contracts to develop the Lightstreams network, a peer-to-peer digital publishing network for content ranging from books, magazines, music to movies.

-The Lightstreams network will enable any individual or business to publish digital content directly to consumers without the need of using traditional online intermediaries such as Amazon, Spotity or Netflix.
+The Lightstreams network will enable any individual or business to publish digital content directly to consumers replacing traditional online intermediaries such as Amazon, Spotity or Netflix.

 Lightstreams is made possible through the new generation of Web 3.0 technology built upon blockchain and smart contract technology.
 This includes the award winning Permissioned Blocks protocol developed by Autonomous Contracts.

-Traditional online intermediaries provide the service channel where content can be published in order to reach global audiences via the internet.
-To do this, intermediaries must own and maintain vast computer hardware in order to handle the loading requirements of consumers.
-Computer hardware that is housed in centralised infrastructure to reach a global scale.
-Lightstream's disruptive technology makes the necessity of such infrastructure obsolete.
-Instead through a peer to peer networking model, consumers will inherently provide the infrastructure required with their own devices as they consume content.
+Traditional online intermediaries provide the service channel for published content to reach global audiences via the internet.
+To do this, intermediaries must own and maintain the vast computer hardware in order to handle the on demand loading requirements of the consumers.
+Computer hardware that is housed as large centralised infrastructure in order to enable this global scale.

 <p align="center">
 <img src="/images/centralised-distribution.png">